woman on phone looking out of window

 1. Firstly, don’t panic.

 However, do treat the issue with the utmost seriousness and urgency.
-Given the FIS team’s remit is primarily to investigate tax evasion or where significant amounts of tax are thought to be due, it is highly likely that HMRC will have done a lot of homework in the background before contacting you.
-They will not approach a taxpayer in the mere hope that something is unearthed, rather there will be an expectation of eventually agreeing a significant amount of additional tax, interest and penalties.
+Given the FIS team’s remit is primarily to investigate tax evasion or where significant amounts of tax are thought to be due, it is highly likely that HMRC will have done a lot of homework behind the scenes before contacting you.
+They will not approach a taxpayer in the mere hope that something is unearthed, rather there will be an expectation that a significant amount of additional tax, interest and penalties is due.

 2. Take specialist advice without delay.

-Dealing with the FIS is not a regular occurrence for a general practitioner tax advisor, but it is something that an experienced Tax Resolutions specialist deals with every day and will be able to guide you through all the complexities and nuances.
-Also, HMRC has a huge amount of investigatory powers but they are not open-ended or unfettered nor are the powers increased just because FIS is involved.
-An experienced specialist whose day job is dealing with these matters will again be well versed in those powers, as well as their limitations and safeguards.
+Dealing with the FIS is not a regular occurrence for a general practitioner tax advisor or accountant, but it is something that an experienced Tax Resolutions specialist deals with every day.
+There are many complexities and nuances around matters such as strategy, behaviours, rights, powers, safeguards, assessments, penalties and disclosures that a tax investigations specialist will be able to guide you through as well as potential mitigation of penalties and the number of years to be covered.
+Also, while HMRC has a huge armoury of investigatory powers, they are not open-ended or unfettered just because FIS is involved.
+An experienced specialist whose day job is dealing with these matters will again be well versed in those powers, as well as their limitations and boundaries.

-3. Is any Code of Practice included with or referred to in the letter?
+3. Is a formal information notice included with the letter?

 4. How much data has been requested?

-It may be that the letter is somewhat open-ended, referring to concerns about any and all taxes across the recipient’s personal and business affairs generally, without reference to a time limit.
-Careful consideration should be given to the extent of HMRC’s powers as well as exercising judgement on any aspects to challenge or comply with, perhaps voluntarily.
+Irrespective of the type of notice, it may be that the letter is somewhat open-ended, referring to concerns about any and all taxes across the recipient’s personal and business affairs generally, without reference to a time limit.
+The data is also subject to a condition in that it must be ‘reasonably required’ to check the recipient’s tax position but notices sometimes seek to gather personal or financial data outside that scope.
+It can be a fine line so careful consideration should be given to the extent of HMRC’s powers as well as exercising judgement on any aspects to challenge or comply with, perhaps voluntarily.

 6. Consider the justification given, if any, for HMRC’s enquiries.